Times, Registration & Refunds:

 - A limited number of full and one-day tuition-only scholarships will be available.
 These scholarships are meant for those who would like to learn banjo but who do not have the financial means to afford tuition.
 If you are interested in applying for a scholarship, send us an email letter explaining your interest in our clinic, why you would like to learn banjo and why you are applying for aid.
 Scholarship students will be responsible for purchasing meals.
 Those wanting to spend the night will be responsible for lodging costs.

 - We have a limited number of banjos available for rent during the clinic.
-The cost is $15 per day and $25 for both days.
-If interested, note so on the registration page.
+Cost varies per day.
+If interested, see details on the registration page.

 - Classes are offered in Scruggs and in Old Time/ Clawhammer banjo.
 Some intermediate and advanced instruction may include Melodic and Single String styles.

 - Instructional sessions range from one hour and fifteen minutes to an hour and a half each.